 Western Wake Regional Wastewater Project, North Carolina, United States of America

-Scheduled for completion in 2014, the new Western Wake water reclamation facility forms the central element in a major scheme intended to provide a regional wastewater treatment solution, to meet the needs of the area's growing population through to 2030.
+The new Western Wake water reclamation facility forms the central element in a major scheme intended to provide a regional wastewater treatment solution, to meet the needs of the area's growing population through to 2030.

 In addition to the construction of the new treatment works, the plan also requires the expansion and rehabilitation of an existing WWTP, the provision of three new pumping stations, two force mains, an interconnecting sewer system and a new discharge point.

-The total project cost is around $380m.
+The total project cost is estimated to be $380m.

 Background to North Carolina's WWTP

 Regulatory, economic and demographic factors have all acted as drivers for the project.

 Under the terms of an inter-basin transfer certificate issued by North Carolina, cleaned wastewater was returned to the Cape Fear River basin by 2011.
 The existing plants that serve the towns of Apex, Cary, Morrisville and part of Wake County discharge into the Neuse River basin, making the construction of new facilities crucial to meet this new requirement.

 State regulators also actively encouraged Holly Springs to change from its discharge point at Utley Creek to the main body of the Cape Fear River.